FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Penna research.
 More information is included under the topic Early Penna History in all our PDF Extended History products and printed products wherever possible.

 Some of the first North American settlers with Penna name or one of its variants:

-Penna Settlers in the United States in the 19th Century
+Penna Settlers in United States in the 19th Century

-Penna Settlers in the United States in the 20th Century
+Penna Settlers in United States in the 20th Century

 The Penna Family Crest was acquired from the Houseofnames.com archives.
 The Penna Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.